Japanese Seared Beef Tenderloin (That’s Easier Than It Looks!)

 Ari’s Best Tips!

-- If you can’t find yuzu juice, a combination of lime and orange juice is a great substitute.
+- If yuzu juice isn’t available, a mix of lime and orange juice works beautifully.

 - Save the garlic-infused oil from frying the garlic chips – it’s delicious in dressings or for sautéing vegetables.